d2l-ai/d2l-en/chapter_multilayer-perceptrons/backprop.md

 In this section, we'll peel back the curtain on some of the details of backward propagation (more commonly called *backpropagation* or *backprop*).
-To convey some insight for both the techniques and how they are implementated, we will rely on both mathematics and computational graphs to describe the mechanics behind neural network computations.
+To convey some insight for both the techniques and how they are implemented, we will rely on both mathematics and computational graphs to describe the mechanics behind neural network computations.
 To start, we will focus our exposition on